The United Kingdom of Israel:

 our videos coordinate with the biblical text

 The Scripture ranges for the videos that accompany this Catholic Bible study match the Scripture ranges for the sets of questions in The United Kingdom of Israel: Foreshadowing the Reign of Christ the King.
 You can follow along with the video as Matthew discusses Lesson 8, “David Eludes Saul in the Wilderness,” on pages 50–54 of the study book.
-(Some mobile devices may only open the video overview for Lesson 8 at the beginning.)
+(Some mobile devices may only open the video overview for Lesson 8 at its beginning.)
 We regret that there’s been a delay in editing the video for this lesson.
 Your study leader will let you know when it becomes available.

 Question 1 First Book of Samuel 23:1–5